-ΤοοΙ Comparable results across scheme types within a country Comparable results across countries NBS Partially.
+Tool Comparable results across scheme types within a country Comparable results across countries NBS Partially.
 Comparison of funding surplus/deficit across different scheme types needs to take into consideration the characteristics of the schemes (unprotected DC schemes are always fully funded for instance).
 No, since different countries use different valuation methods for assets and liabilities and have different regulatory own funds requirements.
 CBS Partially.
 Comparison of excess of assets over liabilities and/or security mechanisms across different scheme types needs to take into consideration the characteristics of the schemes (unprotected DC schemes are always fully funded for instance).
-Yes, since the CBS uses the same valuation standard across countries.
 IRR Limited to a comparison of scheme types with guarantees.
 Yes, since the required IRR can be compared across countries as the rate of return does not depend on national valuation standards.
 CFA Yes, both for incoming cashflows and outgoing cash flows.
-Yes, since cash flows can be compared across countries as cash flows have the same unit of measurement (cash flow in EURO from IORP) across countries.
+Yes, since cash flows can be across countries as cash flow same unit of measurement (or EURO from IORP) across countries.
 RI tool Yes, since all IORP schemes pay out RI to their members.
-Yes, since the RI from the IORP has the same unit of measurement (income in EURO from the IORP) across countries.
+Yes, since the RI from the IORP is same unit of measurement (incomplete the IORP) across could be supported by the IORP is same unit of measurement (incomplete the IORP) across could be supported by the IORP is same unit of measurement (incomplete the IORP).
 Investment survey Yes Yes, if one uses the same valuation standards across countries.
 Stock take Depends on stock take.
 In general yes.
 Yes, if one uses the same valuation standards in the stock take.